Kaykstheanalyst/Marketing-store-project/README.md

 The dataset contains information generated from 2,240 customers of Maven store, including the customer profiles, product, preferences, campaign successes/failures and sales channels performance

 ## Data Source
-Maven Marketing Data; The promary dataset used for this analysis is the 'Marketing data.csv' file, it contains detailed information about the customer's engagement overtime alongside other important information
+Maven Marketing Data; The primary dataset used for this analysis is the 'Marketing data.csv' file, it contains detailed information about the customer's engagement overtime alongside other important information

 ## Tools